dunn/dunn.github.com/dn/text/pc.md

 <blockquote class="twitter-tweet"><p>Me with my nigga @<a href="https://twitter.com/lenadunham">lenadunham</a> of @<a href="https://twitter.com/hbogirls">hbogirls</a> - I love this beyotch!! <a href="http://t.co/VOaV30eB" title="http://say.ly/oKP5chO">say.ly/oKP5chO</a></p>&mdash; Lisa Lampanelli (@LisaLampanelli) <a href="https://twitter.com/LisaLampanelli/status/303308274038616064">February 18, 2013</a></blockquote>

-Our *Nonsense* writer concludes, tongue firmly in cheek:
+Our *Nexus* writer concludes, tongue firmly in cheek:

 > So what is politically incorrect?
 We could come up with
 > Webster-worthy definitions for the next 50 years, but none of them